 What is the glycemic index of agave syrup or nectar?
 Some web sites claim that it has a very low glycemic index.

-As of 2014, I have not come across reliable studies regarding the glycemic index of agave syrup or nectar.
-As search on Medline does not reveal such studies.
+As of January 2015, I have not come across reliable studies regarding the glycemic index of agave syrup or nectar.
+As search on Medline did not reveal such studies.
 There are certain sites online that claim studies have been done but none have been published in peer reviewed journals that I know of.
 The sites claiming this sweetener has a low glycemic index seem to be selling the product hence their claims may not be reliable and it is possible they have fabricated the whole study just like some herbal weight loss sites fabricate before and after photos.
-Other sites may mention this natural plant to have a low glycemic index but do not back it up by any research paper references. i suspect the glycemic index of agave is probably similar to that of honey but I am not sure.
+Other sites may mention this natural plant to have a low glycemic index but do not back it up by any research paper references.
+I suspect the glycemic index of agave is probably similar to that of honey or maple syrup, but I am not sure.
 Bottom line is that it should be used in moderation.

 Q. I am having a difficult time finding scientific data about agave